Ship owner cut corners on repairs before deadly Baltimore bridge collapse, US says in $100M lawsuit

 “They did so to reap the benefit of conducting business in American ports.
 Yet they cut corners in ways that risked lives and infrastructure,” the complaint says.

-Darrell Wilson, a spokesperson for Grace Ocean, said the owner and manager had no comment at this time but “look forward to our day in court to set the record straight.”
+Darrell Wilson, a Grace Ocean spokesperson, said the owner and manager had no comment on the merits of the claim but “look forward to our day in court to set the record straight.”

-Justice Department officials refused to answer questions Wednesday about whether a criminal investigation into the bridge collapse remains ongoing.
-FBI agents boarded the vessel in April amid a criminal investigation into the circumstances leading up to the catastrophe.
+Justice Department officials refused to answer questions Wednesday about whether a criminal investigation into the collapse remains ongoing.
+FBI agents boarded the vessel in April.

-The ship was leaving Baltimore bound for Sri Lanka when its steering failed because of the power loss.
-Six members of a road work crew on the bridge were killed in the collapse.
-The men were working an overnight shift filling potholes on the bridge deck.

 The companies filed a court petition days after the collapse seeking to limit their legal liability in what could become the most expensive marine casualty case in history.
-Justice Department officials said there is no legal support for the companies’ bid to limit their legal liability and they would vigorously contest it.
+Justice Department officials said there is no legal support for that bid to limit liability and pledged to vigorously contest it.

-The case comes a day after the victims’ families declared their intent to file a claim seeking to hold the ship’s owner and manager fully liable for the disaster.
-Several other interested parties, including city officials and local businesses, have filed opposing claims accusing the companies of negligence.
+The case comes a day after the victims’ families declared their intent to file a claim seeking to hold the ship’s owner and manager liable for the disaster.

+Brawner Builders, which employed the victims, filed its own claim for damages Wednesday, saying the company had lost “six beloved employees” as well as the construction equipment and vehicles they were using.

-Documents released last week by the National Transportation Safety Board showed that investigators discovered a loose cable on the ship that, when disconnected, triggered an electrical blackout similar to what happened as it approached the bridge on March 26.
+Documents released last week by the National Transportation Safety Board showed investigators discovered a loose cable on the Dali that, when disconnected, triggered an electrical blackout similar to what happened as it approached the bridge on March 26.

-But the Dali had already been experiencing power issues in the hours before the collapse.
-The first blackout occurred when it was still docked in Baltimore after a crew member mistakenly closed an exhaust damper while conducting maintenance, causing one of its diesel engines to stall, according to safety investigators.
-Crew members then made changes to the ship’s electrical configuration, switching from one transformer and breaker system — which had been in use for several months — to a second that was active upon its departure.
-That second transformer and breaker system is where investigators found the loose cable.
+But the Dali had already experienced power issues earlier.
+Its first blackout occurred while still docked in Baltimore after a crew member mistakenly closed an exhaust damper during maintenance, causing one of the diesel engines to stall, according to safety investigators.
+Crew members then switched from one transformer and breaker system — which had been in use for several months — to a second that was active upon its departure.
+That second system is where investigators found the loose cable.

 The Justice Department complaint points to “excessive vibrations” on the ship that attorneys called a “well-known cause of transformer and electrical failure.”
-Instead of dealing with the source of the excessive vibrations, crew members “jury-rigged” the ship, the Justice Department alleges.
+Instead of dealing with the source of the excessive vibrations, crew members “jury-rigged” the ship, the complaint alleges.

-The complaint notes cracked equipment in the engine room and pieces of cargo being shaken loose by the vibrations.
-Inspectors also found loose bolts, nuts, washers and broken electrical cable ties, the Justice Department says.
-The state of the ship’s electrical equipment was so bad that an independent agency stopped further electrical testing because of safety concerns, according to the lawsuit.
+The complaint notes cracked equipment in the engine room and pieces of cargo shaken loose.
+Inspectors also found loose nuts and bolts and broken electrical cable ties, the Justice Department says.
+The ship’s electrical equipment was in such bad condition that an independent agency stopped further electrical testing because of safety concerns, according to the lawsuit.

-“In sum, this accident happened because of the careless and grossly negligent decisions made by Grace Ocean and Synergy, who recklessly chose to send an unseaworthy vessel to navigate a critical waterway and ignored the risks to American lives and the nation’s infrastructure,” said Acting Deputy Assistant Attorney General Chetan A. Patil.
+“In sum, this accident happened because of the careless and grossly negligent decisions made by Grace Ocean and Synergy, who recklessly chose to send an unseaworthy vessel to navigate a critical waterway and ignored the risks,” said Acting Deputy Assistant Attorney General Chetan A. Patil.

-When the active transformer and breaker system failed as the ship approached the bridge, power should have automatically transferred to the ship’s other system within seconds, the lawsuit says, “but this automation, a safety feature tailor made for the occasion at hand, had been recklessly disabled.”
-Instead, the ship’s engineers had to manually restore power, which took a full minute, according to the complaint.
+When the active transformer and breaker system failed as the ship approached the bridge, power should have automatically transferred to the ship’s other system, the lawsuit says, “but this automation, a safety feature tailor made for the occasion at hand, had been recklessly disabled.”
+Instead, the ship’s engineers had to manually restore power, which took a full minute, the complaint says.

 If the transformers had been in automatic mode rather than manual, the ship “would not have lost power and steering for any meaningful period of time, and the devastating tragedy that ensued would not have occurred,” the lawsuit says.

-Power was momentarily restored by the engineers, but it again switched off because of a separate problem with the ship’s fuel pumps, which was the result of cost-cutting measures, the Justice Department alleges.
+Power was momentarily restored by the engineers, but it again switched off because of a separate problem with the ship’s fuel pumps, which resulted from a cost-cutting measure, the Justice Department alleges.

-Making matters worse, the anchor wasn’t able to be immediately deployed and the bow thruster was unavailable in the critical moments when the ship’s pilots were desperately trying to avoid disaster, according to the complaint.
+The anchor couldn’t be immediately deployed and the bow thruster was unavailable in the critical moments when the ship’s pilots were desperately trying to avoid disaster, according to the complaint.

-The lawsuit also seeks punitive damages in hopes of deterring other companies “from engaging in such reckless and exceedingly harmful behavior in the United States’ navigable waters.”

 Richer reported from Washington.